Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Kepler Light Curve

 \section{\emph{Kepler} Light Curve}

 There are two types of \emph{Kepler} light curves provided in MAST: Pre-Search Data Conditioning (PDC) and Simple Aperture Photometry (SAP).
 The PDC correction optimizes the light curve for detection for planet transits as well as removing systematic effects and long-term trends, but also makes some assumption for stellar variability and attempts to remove that signal.
 The SAP light curve is the summed flux in the target aperture with no further corrections.
 For further specifics of the \emph{Kepler} data processing and data products we refer the reader to \cite{2010ApJ...713L..87J,2010ApJ...713L.120J,Keplerdatamanual}, and \cite{2012PASP..124.1000S}.
-We note that the original discovery on the Planet Hunters website was using the PDC-corrected light curve, but for the remainder of the analysis presented here, we choose to use the SAP light curves in order to preserve the stellar variability and the eclipse signals, performing our own detrending and removal of instrumental systematics for each individual Quarter of \emph{Kepler} observations.
+We note that the original discovery on the Planet Hunters website was using the PDC-corrected light curve, but for the analysis presented here, we choose to use the SAP light curves in order to preserve the stellar variability and the eclipse signals.